apereo/cas/docs/cas-server-documentation/installation/OAuth-OpenId-Authentication.md

 | `SIGN_AND_ENCRYPT`  | Sign values, and then encrypt.

 Signing and encryption keys may also be defined on a per-service basis, or globally via CAS settings.
-To see the relevant list of CAS properties, please [review this guide](../configuration/Configuration-Properties.html#oauth2).

 ## OAuth User Profile Structure